EcstasyH/BCunbounded/README.md

 2. As explained in our paper, the time in Table 1 does not contain the verification time.
 Moreover, if a valid barrier certificate is found at degree 4, we do not count the SDP time overhead for degree 5 and 6.

 3. Due to some unknown reasons, the Wolfram engine may crush when plotting graphs for 3d benchmarks (especially for `lorenz-2`).
-If this happens, please run `wolframscript verify3d.wls > result3d.txt` to separately verify the `lorenz` and `lotka` benchmark and only plot for `lorenz-1` benchmark.
+If this happens, please run `wolframscript verify3d.wls > result3d.txt` to separately verify the `lorenz` and `lotka` benchmarks and only plot for `lorenz-1` benchmark.